 If you require a quick answer, the best car polish is the Autoglym Super Resin, which is an all-in-one polish that cleans and conditions.
 It also leaves behind a protective barrier due to the inclusion of silicone and fillers in the polish.
-If need to remove light scratches or swirl marks, the Meguiar’s Ultimate is the best option that can be applied by hand or machine.
+However, if need to remove light scratches or swirl marks, the Meguiar’s Ultimate is the best alternative.

-To rate the car polishes within this article, we based our recommendations upon testing, research and multiple factors.
-The factors that we considered included their type, ability to remove paint defects, finish, ease of application and value.
+To rate the car polishes within this article, we based our recommendations on testing, our experience using multiple polishes, the latest research and several factors.
+Some of the factors that we considered included the polish’s type, ability to remove paint defects, finish, ease of application, bottle sizes and value for money.

 Best Car Polish Overview

 - Best Overall: Autoglym Super Resin